 Preclinical trials

 The in-vivo study using imiquimod animal model via subcutaneous administration showed IS-217 alone as a highly effective agent.
-The effects are either comparable or even better than the positive control group which was administrated betamethasone & methotrexate.
+The effects are either comparable or even better than the positive control group which was administrated with Betamethasone & Methotrexate.

 Results